-Residents living near the DeKalb-Peachtree Airport now have a new way to submit noise complaints to airport staff.
+Residents living near the DeKalb-Peachtree Airport can now submit noise complaints to airport staff via a mobile app.
 PlaneNoise allows users to submit noise complaints via a new and easy to understand web form, a mobile app, as well as a hotline.
 Instructions on how to use both the web form and the mobile app can be found on our Noise Program Page.

 Please note that you will still be able to send complaints to firstname.lastname@example.org for the time being, however we encourage all users to begin using the PlaneNoise platform